The standards for swimming pool fences and safety features are set out in the following legislation:

 All swimming pools must have a continuous safety barrier (i.e. a fence) that restricts access by young children to the pool.
 It is the responsibility of the pool owner to ensure that the required swimming pool safety features are maintained [Planning, Development and Infrastructure (Swimming Pool Safety) Regulations 2019 (SA) r 6(1a)(b)].
 Under the regulations swimming pool safety features includes:

 [Planning, Development and Infrastructure (Swimming Pool Safety) Regulations 2019 (SA) r 4].

+The enforcement of swimming pool safety requirements is the responsibility of the local council.
 The required safety measures are outlined in the Australian Standards and more detail can be found at the sa.gov.au website.
-The pamphlet 'Is your swimming pool kid safe?' (opens new link) contains a useful summary of safety requirements.
+The pamphlet 'Is your swimming pool kid safe?' (opens new link) contains a useful summary of safety requirements (as at March 2021).